nonickid/Python-Playground-write-up/README.md

 print("Connor's password is: " + ''.join(password))
 ```

-Knowing connor's password we can try login using ssh:
+Knowing Connor's password we can try login using ssh:

 ```
 ssh connor@10.10.X.X